EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 Install the `barman-cli-cloud` package on the Barman server as described above.

-Configure `barman-cloud-backup` as a post backup script by adding the following to the Barman configuration for a PostgreSQL server:
+It is possible to use `barman-cloud-backup` as a post backup script for the following Barman backup flavours:

+- Backups taken with `backup_method = rsync`.
+- Backups taken with `backup_method = postgres` where `backup_compression` is
+  not used.

+To do so, add the following to a server configuration in Barman:

 ```
 post_backup_retry_script = 'barman-cloud-backup [*OPTIONS*] *DESTINATION_URL* ${BARMAN_SERVER}